How Courts Oversee Ballot Initiatives

 Courts also enforce state constitutional constraints on initiatives, such as prohibitions on unfunded mandates, restrictions on the resubmission of initiatives that have failed in the past, and limitations on more significant changes to the constitution being done through the process.

 Mississippi’s supreme court not only has enforced state constitutional constraints on the ballot initiative process but has done so in such a way as to nullify that process altogether.
 In 2021, the court held that the state constitutional provisions for initiatives are inoperable because of outdated constitutional language requiring signature gathering from five congressional districts (when as a factual matter the state is now divided into only four congressional districts).
 In doing so, the court also invalidated a medical marijuana initiative that had just passed with 74 percent of the vote.
-This is the second time in just over a century that the Missouri Supreme Court has nullified the state’s mechanism for direct democracy.
+This is the second time in just over a century that the Mississippi Supreme Court has nullified the state’s mechanism for direct democracy.

 The Mississippi Supreme Court’s approach stands out from that of other state courts, which take their constitution’s commitment to direct democracy as the starting point and then reason from there as the best way to effectuate that commitment alongside other commitments.